1755 Cape Ann earthquake: Damage

+Potential tsunami

+The Cape Ann earthquake may also have created the first recorded tsunami in United States history.
+Observers in the Leeward Islands nearly 1000 mi south of Cape Ann, reported a receding of water followed by a large wave that lifted several boats ashore and left fish floundering on the beach.

 Legacy

 Many Massachusetts residents of the time perceived the quake as punishment from God for immoral behavior.
 In the days after the earthquake, special prayer services were held and civic authorities declared fast days.
-A number of sermons and other writings were published as a consequence, including Jeremiah Newland's Verses Occasioned by the Earthquakes in the Month of November, 1755 and Thomas Prince's Earthquakes the Works of God and Tokens of his Just Displeasure.
+A number of sermons and other writings were published as a consequence, including Jeremiah Newland's Verses Occasioned by the Earthquakes in the Month of November 1755 and Thomas Prince's Earthquakes the Works of God and Tokens of his Just Displeasure.
 Well before 1755, the new rational materialist ideas promulgated by Enlightenment scientists had begun to heavily influence the better-educated citizens of colonial America; therefore not all explanations of the event were theological.
 John Winthrop, a Harvard professor, proposed an alternate explanation having to do with heat and chemical vapors inside the surface of the earth.
-John Adams, in comments in the margins of Winthrop’s Lecture on Earthquakes wrote: "I am not able to satisfy myself, whether the very general if not universal apprehension that Thunder, Earthquakes, Pestilence, Famine &c. are designed merely as Punishments of sins and Warnings to forsake, is natural to Mankind, or whether it was artfully propagated, or whether it was derived from Revelation.
-An Imagination that those Things are of no Use in Nature but to punish and alarm and arouse sinners, could not be derived from real Revelation, because it is far from being true, tho few Persons can be persuaded to think so."
+John Adams, in comments in the margins of Winthrop's Lecture on Earthquakes wrote:

-Since the 1755 earthquake, Boston and its surrounding towns have become a major metropolitan area.
-Much new construction has been built on infill, especially in the Back Bay area, which may be prone to greater shaking and to compaction of the sand and gravel used as fill.
-Many older buildings in the Boston area are built from stone and brick, and are likely to collapse completely during a major earthquake.
-Given this, modern observers have expressed concern about the effects of another quake in such a major city.
+Many of the buildings in modern Boston and its surroundings are built on infill, especially in the Back Bay area, which may be prone to greater shaking and to compaction of the sand and gravel used as fill.
+Many older buildings in the Boston area are masonry, and may collapse completely during a major earthquake.
 A 1990 study by the Massachusetts Emergency Management Agency estimated potential financial losses at between $4 billion and $5 billion, and potential loss of life in the hundreds.
 As a consequence, the state has updated building codes and zoning laws to require that new construction and additions in vulnerable areas be built to resist earthquakes.